 The course consists of a teacher’s manual and a student book, both spiral bound and printed in black and white, plus extra supplemental downloads.

 The consumable student book has instructional material, source material for the lessons, and space for students to answer questions and do some of their writing.

 The teacher’s manual includes complete instructions for teaching the course.
 It has reproduced images of student pages (or sections of student pages) with suggested answers overprinted when applicable.

-The course parallels the Structure and Style course layout with writing assignments incorporating elements taught in corresponding Structure and Style units.
+The course parallels the video-based Structure and Style for Students course layout with writing assignments incorporating elements taught in corresponding Structure and Style units.
 So lessons begin with Key-Word Outlines then follow with Writing from Key-Word Outlines, Retelling Narrative Stories, Summarizing a Reference, Writing from Pictures, Summarizing Multiple References, Inventive Writing, Formal Essay, and Critiques.
 There are one or more lessons for each section.

 For example, the unit on Retelling Narrative Stories has five week-long lessons.
 In each lesson, students will work with a different Bible story, such as The Miracle at Cana, working through the entire process.
 They will write a key-word outline, then write a three-paragraph narrative from their outline.
 They will work on different aspects of writing the narrative each week.
 They will add different "dress-ups," such as adding an adverbial clause to their narrative of The Miracle at Cana.
 Because each lesson revolves around a different writing skill, the structure of the lessons varies.

 A checklist form (from the downloadable PDF supplements) should help students check themselves to see that they have paid attention to structural elements and added the required elements of style for each assignment.
 Space for scoring assignments is included on these checklists.

 Students also work on vocabulary within the lessons, using the set of vocabulary cards included in the student book.